Wilfred/wilfred.github.com/_posts/2017-03-19-pattern-matching-in-elisp.markdown

 Already, we can see some major syntactic differences. `cl-destructuring-bind` has a very lightweight syntax.
-`-let` is also lightweight, but has a definite Clojure influence. `pcase` uses a backquote syntax that's familiar if you've written macros, and shadchen's `match` uses patterns based on
+`-let` is also lightweight, and has a definite Clojure influence. `pcase` uses a backquote syntax that's familiar if you've written macros, and shadchen's `match` uses patterns based on